Buy Tickets and VIP Packages for upcoming Adele concerts in 2022/2023.

 Hailing from London, Adele comes from a humble background.
 She was raised by a single mother before attending the BRIT School, which was also the school of choice for fellow vocalists Jessie J and Amy Winehouse.
-Initially her music career wasn’t a runaway success, but after she was offered a contract by XL Recordings, she released her breakthrough song Hometown Glory in 2007.
+Initially, her music career wasn’t a runaway success, but after she was offered a contract by XL Recordings, she released her breakthrough song Hometown Glory in 2007.

 She wrote it when she was just sixteen.
 A love song to London, Hometown Glory has featured in TV shows including Skins and Grey’s Anatomy.
-Her love of her hometown has also extended to philanthropy: after the Grenfell disaster in 2017 she encouraged her audience at Wembley Stadium to donate to victims of the fire.
+Her love of her hometown has also extended to philanthropy: after the Grenfell disaster in 2017, she encouraged her audience at Wembley Stadium to donate to victims of the fire.

 Adele has said that she views her albums, named after the ages she was when she wrote them, as a trilogy, and that she doesn’t intend to give any further albums numerical titles.

 Songs like Rolling In The Deep and Rumour Has It will have everyone on their feet, while the bittersweet melancholy of Someone Like You and When We Were Young will strike a chord for everyone who’s ever loved and lost.
-Her live shows have always received rave reviews from fans and critics alike because of their warmth, wit and powerhouse vocals.
+Her live shows have always received rave reviews from fans and critics alike because of their warmth, wit, and powerhouse vocals.

+Adele was born in Tottenham, North London, in May 1988.
+Inspired by artists including the Spice Girls, Etta James, Ella Fitzgerald, Amy Winehouse, Beyoncé, Annie Lennox and Dusty Springfield, she attended the BRIT School and was given a recording contract by XL Recordings in 2006.
 Her breakthrough single Hometown Glory was released the following year and in 2008 she was the first recipient of the Critics’ Choice Brit Award.
 Her first American hit came in October 2008, when she appeared on Saturday Night Live: her first album 19 topped the iTunes charts the next day and she won two Grammy Awards the following year.

 Inspired by a break-up, the heartache of songs like Someone Like You and the catchy beats of Rolling In The Deep resonated with audiences across the world and made the album a colossal success, becoming the top selling album of the twenty-first century.
 She won in all six categories in which she was nominated at the Grammy Awards in 2012.

 Finally, Adele is also known for her philanthropy.
 She has performed at a huge number of charity concerts including Pride London, and she has spoken out consistently about her support for the LGBTQ community.
-She has contributed to MusiCares, and requires all backstage visitors to contribute to SANDS, which is a UK charity dedicated to supporting anyone affected by the death of a baby.
+She has contributed to MusiCares and requires all backstage visitors to contribute to SANDS, which is a UK charity dedicated to supporting anyone affected by the death of a baby.